Not all eCommerce platforms are created equal.

 As with everything else in your business, your chosen eCommerce platform needs to fulfill a business need.
 Will you be managing a large team?
 How will your eCommerce platform support SEO?
 Is your business a startup?
 What are your expectations for your business when it comes to the logistics of tracking sales, shipping, and rating customer satisfaction?

 If you’re concerned that you just opened a can of worms by clicking on this article, don’t worry.
 You’re going to learn a lot from this guide, and the content is not as intimidating as it seems.
-We promise!.

-Types of eCommerce platforms
+Different types of eCommerce platforms

 Open-source eCommerce platforms are known for being adaptable, scalable, and truly customizable to fit the needs of your online business.
 Some businesses prefer open-source because they want unique experiences for shoppers, or they are looking to acquire a ton of data on site visits.